 When NBC abruptly canceled supernatural plane drama Manifest after just three seasons, viewers were left with burning questions about the fate of Montego Air Flight 828 and its 191 passengers.
 How did turbulence cause a five-year time freeze?
 What are “callings,” and who are they really from?
 And where exactly did Montego Air Flight 828 disappear to for half a decade?
 All questions fans fervently demanded answers for.

-When NBC canceled the show in June 2021, despite having a six-season deal with creator Jeff Rake, the fans, aka Manifesters, created a petition for the show’s renewal.
-Since then, more than 95,000 fans have affixed their signatures to the Change.org petition to #SaveManifest and took to social media to contest the cancellation.
+The June 2021 cancellation — which came despite NBC’s six-season deal with creator Jeff Rake — prompted fans (aka Manifesters) to create a petition for the show’s renewal.
+More than 95,000 fans affixed their signatures to the Change.org petition to #SaveManifest and many also took to social media to contest the cancellation.
 That’s where Netflix stepped in to resuscitate yet another series.

 On Aug.
-28 (8/28, just like the plane, of course), Netflix announced it renewed the show for a fourth and final season.
+28, 2021 (8/28, just like the plane, of course), Netflix announced it had renewed the show for a fourth and final season.
 Though it’s rare for a canceled show to get picked up again, Netflix is known for giving shows a second life thanks to its famed “Netflix Bump.”
 When Manifest dropped on the streaming platform, it peaked as the top-watched media for the service for weeks.
-The show even amassed 2.5 billion viewing minutes the week it was canceled by NBC, so the renewal shouldn’t come as a surprise.
+The show even amassed 2.5 billion viewing minutes the week it was canceled by NBC, so the renewal didn’t necessarily come as a surprise.
 (A series that shares a similar fan-enabled revival is Lucifer, which Netflix picked up after fans trended #SaveLucifer and #PickUpLucifer on Twitter.)

 With the plane drama returning for a final season, here’s everything to know about Manifest Season 4, including what loose ends the series will have to resolve.